Here Is Why Short-Term Disability Insurance Isn’t Worth The Money? | We Discuss The Reasons And Money-Saving Options

 Short-term disability insurance pays you an income in case you miss work for a short amount of time due to a disability.
-A disability could include a sickness, injuries like a broken arm, or something more severe such as cancer or a heart condition.
+A disability could include a sickness, injuries (like a broken arm), or something more severe such as cancer or a heart condition.

-Here are the characteristics of a short-term disability plan:
+Here are the characteristics of a short-term disability plan.

-There is a waiting period – one for sickness and one for an accident.
-The waiting period can be 0 days (day 1 coverage), 7 days, 14 days, 21 days, or some plans have 30 days.
-You’ll see the combination as “0/7” which means a 0 day waiting period for accident and a 7 day waiting period for sickness, respectively.
+The waiting period is based on the claim.
+You file the claim, and then you “wait” for your benefits to start.
+For example, you’ll see the combination as “0/7” which means a 0 day waiting period for accidents and a 7 day waiting period for sickness, respectively.
 The waiting period can be a number of combinations, “0/14”, “7/14”, etc. The available combinations are limited to the plan itself.

 Typically, a short-term disability plan pays 60% to 66 2/3% of your weekly salary.
 So, if your weekly salary is $500 per week, expect to receive $300 to $334 per week depending on the plan.

 You’ll receive this amount until the end of the benefit period or when you return to work.

 What Are Premiums Like?

 If you read any of our long-term disability insurance articles, you know we provide an estimate of premiums.
 Premiums on long-term disability insurance can run from $0.50 per day to $3.00 – it really depends on your age at application and your occupation.
 Your health matters, too.
 Nevertheless, long-term disability can be customized to your budget.
 As I have said, the cost of long-term disability insurance is a cup of coffee at your favorite coffee shop.